 Challenges are a normal part of our daily existence.
 However, some tough challenges force us to wonder if God is still there.

 When faced with these types of situations, we need to comfort ourselves with the word of God.

-One may not be able to feel or express joy during those moments, but you can have peace by placing all those feelings of despair on God’s capable shoulders.
+One may not be able to feel or express joy during those moments, but one can have peace by placing all those feelings of despair on God’s capable shoulders.

 The book of Psalms tells us to “taste and see that the Lord is good: blessed is the man that trusts in him” (38:4).

 His goodness may not be evident while you are severely challenged.
 However, if you take the time to think about it, you will realize that the situation could have been worse.

 Be thankful in whatever situation you find yourself in, God is with you, protecting you, and most of all, sustaining you through it all.

 I hope that these nuggets have encouraged you.
 Trusting is not always easy for most of us.
 However, it is important to note that God is not like a man, so he will not disappoint us.